 The 10 Best Cold Packs

 This wiki has been updated 35 times since it was first published in June of 2015.
 If you're suffering from a work- or sports-related injury, try a medication-free treatment from one of these cold packs.
 They are not just for soft tissue trauma, either; fevers, migraines, and arthritis pain can all be reduced by carefully icing the affected area, too.
 Our selections will help get you back on your feet in no time, without causing any added discomfort or possible side effects.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes